dhannywi/surfwax_iss/README.md

 **Install**

-* To install the Docker container, first install Docker: `apt-get install docker` or follow installation instructions for [Docker Desktop](https://www.docker.com/get-started/) for your system.
+* To install the Docker container, first install Docker: `sudo apt-get install docker` or follow installation instructions for [Docker Desktop](https://www.docker.com/get-started/) for your system.
 We are using Docker 20.10.12

 * Next, pull the image from the docker hub and install the containers: `docker pull dhannywi/surfwax_iss`